selendra/selendra-wiki/docs/learn/learn-account-generation.md

 ## Vanity Generator

-The vanity generator is a tool on [Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts/vanity) that lets you generate addresses that contain a specific substring.
+The vanity generator is a tool on [Selendra-Portal UI](https://portal.selendra.org/#/accounts/vanity) that lets you generate addresses that contain a specific substring.
 For the tutorial on how to create an account using Vanity Generator, visit
 [this support article](https://support.polkadot.network/support/solutions/articles/65000171416).